We were already awake, so I stuck my head outside.

 He disappeared into the backyard, then texted us while Badger and I were watching TV.

-He went down and started burning brush.
+He’d gone down and started burning brush.

-He said nothing flew out.
+He said nothing flew out of it.

-But at that point, done is done.
+But at that point, done was done.

-It was kept pretty vague, but basically he went missing during his shift.
+The details were pretty vague, but basically he went missing during his shift.

 They started looking for him and eventually found human bones and pieces of clothing.